morningtoast/flatout/README.md

 By all rights, you can create your own using Mustache and other options, and it will have many more bells and whistles.

+Basic use
+==

+Include flatout.php at the top of your page and make sure you save your page as a .php file.

+Click the Compile button and a flat HTML file will be created in the output/ folder

+See the readme.html for details and syntax